Redm0nd/redm0nd.github.io/about.md

 Before Workhuman I worked at <a href="https://aws.amazon.com/" target="_blank">AWS</a> & <a href="https://www.paddypowerbetfair.com" target="_blank">Paddy Power Betfair</a>.

+I joined AWS in May 2020 as a Cloud Support Engineer in Dublin.
+In this role, I was responsible for supporting our Deployment, IaC and CICD tooling for our largest Enterprise customers.
+Became a <a href="https://aws.amazon.com/cloudformation/" target="_blank">CloudFormation</a> SME and interviewed 000's of candidates.

 I joined PPB in January 2017 as a Football Exchange Operator on a part-time basis.
 In this role I was responsible for managing the in-play <a href="https://www.betfair.com/exchange/plus/football" target="_blank">Exchange</a> markets for the highest profile matches across world football.